Project Details: A responsive, mobile first, self-health management app for seniors

 What's Next?

-1. Consumer Growth Projections: If we maintain a thoughtful and tech friendly approach to digital healthcare management, our user base will continue to climb among large swathes of older adults, resulting in exponential growth between years 1-5.
+If we maintain our thoughtful, tech friendly approach to digital self-healthcare management, our senior base will see exponential growth in years 1-5.

 You may also like